GiGurra/snail/README.md

-* If you aim to create a system capable of achieving for example 100 million elements/messages per second on a global level (=through the chain of steps/components in entire system including TCP transmissions), which is roughly the level we aim for, each step in the chain must be significantly faster than this.
+* If you aim to create a system capable of achieving for example 100 million elements/messages per second on a global level (=through the chain of steps/components in entire system including TCP transmissions), which is roughly the level we aim for, each individual step in the chain must be significantly faster than this.
 * Implementing batching/the train station concept for request-responses is basically a challenge of:
     * Batching
         * How to pick the right batch size, how to store batches and manage memory allocation, and how to auto time